Shark AV1010AE vs Yeedi Vac Station: Which Is Better?

 The Shark AV1010AE IQ saves you money with its bagless base, but the Yeedi Vac Station vacuums and mops simultaneously.
 Which robot vacuum is right for you?

-The Yeedi Vac Station beats the Shark AV1010AE IQ because it vacuums and mops simultaneously while delivering an enormous 200-minute runtime.
-Shark’s bagless self-emptying base—a dock that skips disposable bags entirely—saves money, but Yeedi’s 3000Pa suction and hybrid cleaning handle mixed flooring significantly better in our side-by-side testing.
+The Yeedi Vac Station decisively beats the Shark AV1010AE IQ because it vacuums and mops simultaneously while delivering an enormous 200-minute runtime.
+Shark’s bagless self-emptying base saves money by skipping disposable bags entirely, but in our testing, Yeedi’s 3000Pa suction and hybrid cleaning handle mixed flooring significantly better.

 FeatureShark AV1010AE IQ Robot Vacuum with XL Self-EmptyYeedi Vac Station Robot Vacuum and Mop